When it comes to showing Formula 1 live in the United Kingdom, Sky F1 has become the undisputed king.

 Natalie Pinkham is predominantly a pit-lane reporter for Sky Sports F1 – a role she held previously for BBC Radio Five Live in 2011.
 She also takes turns to co-host ‘The F1 Show’ and Welcome to the Weekend.

-Pinkham also sometimes presents the final practice session on Saturdays and conducts driver parade interviews at selected races.
+Pinkham also sometimes presents the final practice session on Saturdays and conducted driver parade interviews at selected races before they were paused due to the health pandemic.

 In addition to those roles, she also regularly presents features that form part of Sky F1’s race weekend coverage.